Aubagne: Geography

+Climate

 Transport

 Aubagne was the first commune in France to be completely surrounded by autoroutes: the A50 autoroute Marseille-Toulon, the A52 autoroute to Aubagne-Aix-en-Provence, and the connecting motorway A501.

 Regional TER trains operated call at the Gare d'Aubagne railway station, linking the city with Marseille and Toulon.
 Local public transport in the city, operated under the Lignes de l'agglo brand, is provided by a network of buses and, since 2014, a single 2.8 km tram line with seven stops between the railway station and Le Charrel.
 This project has been criticized, as it is not common for a city of its size.
 Construction started in 2012 and the first phase opened on 1 September 2014, with service provided by eight Alstom Citadis Compact trams.
 An eastern extension of this line to Les Paluds, as well as a second line to La Penne-sur-Huveaune in the west, has been planned, with a long-term project to link the network to the Marseille tramway.

 In 2009, Aubagne made bus travel zero-fare, a scheme which was subsequently extended to the tramway following its opening.
 This makes the Aubagne tramway the first in the world to be completely free for all users (the Tallinn network, by contrast, is only free for city residents).